AI-enhanced Collective Intelligence: AI-enhanced collective intelligence framework

 \subsection{AI modes of contribution}

 AI's role in hybrid groups varies based on its autonomous agency and functionality.
 AI may serve as a technical tool for human assistance or as an active agent that interacts with and influences humans.
 Functionally, AI's role can range from an assistant to a teammate, coach, or manager.
 Furthermore, the degree of AI's anthropomorphism, from non-physical voice-only interfaces to avatars and physically embodied robots, also significantly affects its role in the group.
+Table \ref{tab:ai_roles} outlines the key roles of AI in human-AI contexts, accompanied by descriptions.